© Paolo Pellegrin/Magnum Photos

 Finally, the project is relevant to the growing community of experts and academics working on CT and CVE.
 It contributes in particular to the evidence base on how to: protect human rights in the context of counter-terrorism operations; induce and manage individual- and faction-level defections from extremist groups; and promote reconciliation in areas formerly controlled by these groups.
 It also offers a foundation for further research and analysis exploring other questions related to dealing with jihadist groups, including that of whether and how states can negotiate with them.
 Further, although the focus of this project is on jihadist groups, the findings may be relevant to other types of violent groups with ideological agendas and that control territory and populations.

-In recent years, some of the highest profile jihadist groups have been militarily pushed back from large territories they once controlled.
-This has created new stabilisation and peacebuilding opportunities and challenges, particularly in the communities most directly impacted by the groups.
+In recent years, some of the highest-profile jihadist groups have been militarily pushed back from large territories they once controlled.
+This has created new stabilization and peacebuilding opportunities and challenges, particularly in the communities most directly impacted by the groups.
 But it has also raised a new set of critical questions in need of urgent answers, including whether current CT and CVE policies in such settings effectively leverage these opportunities and meet the challenges in a sustainable manner; whether there are unintended consequences for individuals accused of having been associated with jihadist groups; and whether there are lessons to be learned from other settings that could usefully be applied.

 This project zooms in on a critical, and significantly understudied, piece of the puzzle: justice responses to individuals accused of having been associated with jihadist groups.
 As discussed above, the project defines “justice” approaches broadly, looking at formal and informal mechanisms of leniency and punishment.